List of Fantasia (franchise) characters: The Sorcerer's Apprentice

 The Broomsticks are summoned by Mickey to help him bring water from the well.
-They also appear in the film Who Framed Roger Rabbit, the television series House of Mouse, the video games from the Kingdom Hearts series, Epic Mickey and Epic Mickey 2: The Power of Two, the attraction Mickey's PhilharMagic, and the television special Lego Disney Princess: Villains Unite.
+They also appear in the film Who Framed Roger Rabbit, the television series House of Mouse, the video games from the Kingdom Hearts series, Epic Mickey and Epic Mickey 2: The Power of Two, and Disney Magic Kingdoms, the attraction Mickey's PhilharMagic, and the television special Lego Disney Princess: Villains Unite.